 - Authored the Berklee Online course Advanced Music Production with Ableton Live

-- Currently pursuing a degree in physics as part of ongoing search for the answer to the question of life, the universe, and everything
+- Pursuing a degree in physics as part of ongoing search for the answer to the question of life, the universe, and everything

 In Their Own Words